harshalsabale1/Assignment/README.md

 - **scripts/**: Directory containing scripts used for resource setup or configuration.
 - **README.md**: Documentation providing an overview of the Terraform configuration and usage instructions.

-## Additional Notes

-- **Security**: Ensure that sensitive information such as access keys, passwords, and private keys are managed securely.
-- **Version Control**: Use version control systems (e.g., Git) to track changes to the Terraform configuration files.
-- **Documentation**: Maintain up-to-date documentation to facilitate collaboration and troubleshooting.

 ## Conclusion

 The Terraform configuration simplifies infrastructure management by automating the provisioning and deployment of resources.
 By following the provided guidelines and documentation, users can efficiently deploy and maintain infrastructure in a consistent and reproducible manner.

----

-Feel free to customize this template according to your specific Terraform configuration and requirements!